-In previous releases, you could only encrypt new tablespaces.
-However, this new feature enables you to encrypt both offline and online tablespaces.
+In previous releases, you could only encrypt new application tablespaces.
+However, this new feature enables you to encrypt existing application tablespaces in an offline or online method.
 To encrypt a database, you encrypt the Oracle-supplied tablespaces, such as

-SYSAUX.
-Offline tablespace conversion can be used for tablespaces in Oracle Database 11g release 1 (11.1) and Oracle Database 12c release 1 (12.1).
-You can perform encryption conversion operations in parallel and perform the encryption in an Oracle Data Guard environment.
+SYSAUX with the online method.
+Offline tablespace encryption can be used for tablespaces in Oracle Database 11g release 2 (220.127.116.11) and Oracle Database 12g release 1 (18.104.22.168).
+You can perform encryption and decryption operations in parallel and perform the encryption in an Oracle Data Guard environment to minimize the application downtime to the time it takes to perform a Data Guard switchover.
 You can configure all future tablespaces to be automatically encrypted, which is beneficial for an Oracle Cloud environment.

 Additional Supported Encryption Algorithms

-You now can use the ARIA, GOST, and SEED encryption algorithms for column and tablespace encryption, and the AES and DES encryption standards.
+You now can use the ARIA, GOST, and SEED encryption algorithms for column and tablespace encryption, in addition to the AES and DES encryption standards.

 The main benefit of these new encryption standards is that they meet the national standards for their respective countries.

 ARIA uses the same block sizes as AES.
-It is designed for lightweight environments and the implementation of hardware.
+It is designed for lightweight environments and the implementation in hardware.
 ARIA meets the standards used in Korea.

 GOST is very similar to DES except that it has a large number of rounds and secret S-boxes.
 GOST meets the standards used in Russia.